-Through the recent flooding events, resiliency will continue to be a priority and a topic that will resonate with local communities.
-The policy and Technical Committees will have to manage the needs of system preservation and developing new resilient infrastructure that is less susceptible to flooding events.
-The 2019 flooding in the RPA-18 region shifted many priorities to more urgent concerns.
+IIJA and the planning areas of emphasis seek to enhance the transportation infrastructure to meet the needs of local communities.
+MAPA staff will work with the Policy and Technical Committees to manage the needs of system preservation and developing new resilient infrastructure that provides for multimodal facilities that emphasize safety.
 MAPA will continue to work on developing a regional development report for its 5-county region (2 of the 4 RPA-18 counties) in which permit activity will be inventoried to better understand long-term and short-term growth trends in the region.
-The Policy and Technical Committees will review the project selection criteria and work to align local interests and priorities mentioned in the new IIJA.